Xalda

-The Xalda is an endangered breed of sheep indigenous to the Asturias province of Northern Spain.
+The Xalda (Asturleonese for lowland dweller) is an endangered breed of sheep indigenous to the Asturias province of Northern Spain.

 History

 The Xalda is one of the oldest sheep breeds in Spain.
 It is first recorded in 27 BCE, by the Greek historian Estruban, who wrote of black tunics being made by the Asturi tribe out of the Xalda's wool.
 The Xalda likely traces its lineage back to the ancient Ovis aries celticus, and is related to other sheep of Celtic origin, including the Ouessant, the Black Wales, the morite, and several German breeds.
 Most of its related Iberian ancestors are extinct, with one notable exception being the very rare Bordaleira of Northern Portugal.

 The sheep used to be very popular within its native range, with an estimated 6,000 being alive in the 12th century.
 During its height, the Xalda was an important part of the culture and history of Asturias.
 However, the breed began to decline in numbers by the 1940s due to abandonment of the countryside in its native range.
 It also faced competition from specialty dairy breeds, which became popular among cheese makers.
 Whatever the reason for the decline, by 1980 only 800 purebred Xalda remained, and by the founding of the breeders association in 1992, only 400 purebred animals remained.